vladlpavlov/Pythagoras/README.md

 ### Major Pythagoras Components

+* **PickleCache**: Pandas-compatible persistent caching, effortlessly extendable to work with new custom classes.

+* **LoggableObject**: Simple base class that provides your objects with easy-to-use story-telling tools.

 * **MagicGarden**: Automated regression baseline creator.
-It builds well-performing regression models that require no manual work from data scientists: no EDA, no data cleaning and no feature engineering.
+It builds well-performing regression models that require no manual work from data scientists: no EDA, no data cleaning and no feature engineering (coming soon).

-* **SimpleGarden**: Efficient regression meta-algorithm: boosted feature selection factory creates an assembly of parsimonious regressors
+* **SimpleGarden**: Efficient regression meta-algorithm: boosted feature selection factory creates an assembly of parsimonious regressors (coming soon).

-* **FeatureShower**: Automatic data cleaner and feature generator
+* **FeatureShower**: Automatic data cleaner and feature generator (coming soon).

-* **PickleCache**: Pandas-compatible persistent caching, effortlessly extendable to work with new custom classes

-* **LoggableObject**: Simple base class that provides your objects with easy-to-use story-telling tools

 ### Tutorials